Who we are

 Each year we participate in the Netball WA run State Participation Championships, competing against other Associations around the State.

 We also have teams who compete with other Associations in a higher level of competition at the South West/Peel Regional Championships.

 Athletes are viewed at these competitions for selection into the Peel Regional Acadamy Fever In Time Program

 Mandurah Netball Association began through the hard work and determination of the Life members you see on the wall in our First Aid room.
 Along with many other hard-working people, these ladies are the foundation Mandurah Netball is based on.
 The current committee endeavours to continue their hard work for the Netball Community of Mandurah.

 Today we have 10 plexipave courts, equipment sheds, shelters, change rooms, toilet blocks and offices.
-The hall although built by the Association, and our courts, are maintained and rented for use by the City of Mandurah.
-Many other community groups use the hall so they too benefit from the hard work of our past and current members.
+The hall and our courts, although built by the Association, are maintained and rented for use by the City of Mandurah.
+Many other community groups use the hall so they too benefit from the hard work of our past members.

-We have been hoping for over 10 years to gain more courts, to allow us to run our competition as other Associations do, on one day.
+We have been hoping for over 15 years to increase the number of our courts, to allow us to run our competition as other Associations do, on one day.
 Currently, we run 3 days a week with the majority of our games on a Saturday, our Seniors competition on a Monday night, and our youngest players on a Friday after school.
-This puts a lot of pressure on our Committee, who are all volunteers and need to find time to benefit you all.
-The City of Mandurah has not been able to assist us as there is no suitable land available in Mandurah.
-At present, although we have commissioned a feasibility study and assessment, jointly paid for by the Department Of Local Government Sport And Cultural Industries, the City of Mandurah and ourselves, the only land identified was within the Murray Shire as suitable for use.
-This Federal land has been designated for Sports activities, but any development of the site for use by Mandurah Netball would be at least 10+ years away.
+This puts pressure on our Committee, who are all volunteers.